Flip, Flap, Flop! – Solari Fix.

 }

-__delay_ms(500); // big delay between chars so they dont all go off at the same time
+__delay_ms(600); // bigger delay between chars so they don't all flap at the same time (too many amps!)

 }